simozzer/poolbasics/README.md

 # poolbasics
-An investigation into implementing the basic pyhsics for a pool/billiard game
+An investigation into implementing the basic physics for a pool/billiard game